cabinetoffice/co-jao/jao-backend/docs/source/adr/0006-implement-text-linting-and-checking.rst

 Decision:

 Use Text Spans to implement checks and highlighting of issues, this will allow associating runs of text with particular checks.

+An Addendum (ADR-0007) to complement this ADR, has been created to document the hybrid approach of using regex for initial matching and programmatic validation for precise highlighting.